dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0701.md

 𝐾nonmetallic solid

 This conductivity is a factor of 30 larger than 𝐾air.
 As a result, wearing wet clothes on a cold day is so unpleasant and can even be dangerous.
-Thick clothing (a coat) allowed a comfortable 60 watts of heat flow—a factor of 10
+Thick clothing (a coat) allowed a comfortable 60 watts of heat flow — a factor of 10

 lower than the T-shirt allowed.
 Wetting the thick coat increases the thermal conductivity by a factor of 30.
-The heat loss therefore increases by a factor of 30—making it higher even than the heat loss through the dry T-shirt.
+The heat loss therefore increases by a factor of 30 — making it higher even than the heat loss through the dry T-shirt.

 When you hike in the hills and mountains, bring waterproof clothing!